American Warships: Plot

-During the fight, in Washington, D.C., General McKraken attempts to steer the high stake game of brinkmanship between the U.S. and other world powers as several coast towns in North Korea were also attacked, in an apparent attempt by the aliens to get the world to destroy itself.
-McKraken's diplomatic efforts attempt to buy Iowa time to provide proof of the alien incursion.
+During the fight in Washington, D.C., General McKraken attempted to steer the high-stakes game of brinkmanship between the U.S. and other world powers as several coastal towns in North Korea were also attacked, in an apparent attempt by the aliens to get the world to destroy itself.
+McKraken's diplomatic efforts attempted to buy Iowa time to provide proof of the alien incursion.